sengorajkumar/gpu_graph_algorithms/README.md

 7. `make par_bellman` - Parallel Bellman Ford on GPU

 ## Bellman Ford
-Sequential implementation of Bellman ford can be found in `bellman.cpp`.
-It uses the below sample graph in CSR format.
+* Sequential implementation of Bellman ford can be found in `bellman.cpp`.
+* GPU implementation can be found in `par_bellman.cu`
+* Both versions use the below sample graph in CSR format.

 ![Sample_Graph_For_Bellman](https://user-images.githubusercontent.com/48846576/89080545-cb4dba00-d34e-11ea-8dbd-6e7f4b897bb5.png)